 Although you can bring fresh air into your home by opening a door or window, this can be an unpleasant and inefficient solution on hot or cold days.
 An ERV pre-filters and pre-conditions the air to improve your comfort and reduce the strain on your HVAC system.

 Ready to install an energy recovery ventilator in your home?
-Call Wood Air Conditioning at 903-285-6550 for all of your heating, cooling and indoor air quality needs.
+Call Wood Air Conditioning & Plumbing at 903-285-6550 for all of your heating, cooling and indoor air quality needs.

 Image provided by Shutterstock